 Aurora Energy Resources Inc. ("Aurora")

-The Corporation currently holds approximately 6,500,000 common shares representing an approximate voting interest of 9.9% of the total outstanding common shares of Aurora, of which 2,500,000 common shares are subject to equity forward and loan transaction agreements between the Corporation and a major Canadian financial institution.
+The Corporation currently holds 2,500,000 common shares which are subject to equity forward and loan transaction agreements between the Corporation and a major Canadian financial institution.
 In addition, the Corporation holds the Aurora Royalties.